Adelic line bundles on quasi-projective varieties: Volumes of adelic line bundles

-\subsection{Volumes of adelic line bundles}
+\section{Volumes of adelic line bundles}

-The goal of this subsection is to extend many fundamental properties on volumes of hermitian line bundles to adelic line bundles, including the arithmetic Hilbert--Samuel formula, the arithmetic bigness theorems, the Fujita approximation theorem, the log-concavity theorem, and continuity of the volume function.
-The key to these extensions is that volumes of adelic line bundles are naturally approximated by volumes of hermitian line bundles.
+The goal of this section is to extend many fundamental properties on volumes of hermitian line bundles to adelic line bundles, including the arithmetic Hilbert--Samuel formula, the arithmetic bigness theorems, the Fujita approximation theorem, the log-concavity theorem, and continuity of the volume function.
+The key to these extensions is that volumes of hermitian line bundles naturally approximate volumes of adelic line bundles.